Ratul-byte/Database-Project-Online-Flight-Reservation-CSE370/README.md

 ### User Panel:
 * User Sign-up Dashboard
 * User Log-in Dashboard
-* Homepage To differentiate from User To Admin (**Also has indication if the any user is logged in or not)
+* Homepage To differentiate from User To Admin (**Also has indication if any user is logged in or not)
 * Searching Option For User To Find Available Flights
 * Booking Flight Tickets
 * Canceling Flight Tickets
-* Showing All Flights Booked By Unique User
+* Showing All Flights Booked By A Unique User

-## Languages used for this projects are:
+## Languages used for this project are:
 * HTML
 * CSS
 * MySQL